datafeedr/datafeedr-comparison-sets/readme.txt

 == Changelog ==

+= 0.9.54 - 2021/12/14 =
+* Added support for new Amazon disclaimer message.

 = 0.9.53 - 2021/11/29 =
-* Addeed links to Documentation, Support and Configuration page for plugin on Plugins page.
+* Added links to Documentation, Support and Configuration page for plugin on Plugins page.

 = 0.9.52 - 2020/09/03 =
 * Added new setting to display or hide the product image for each item in a Comparison Set.
 (WordPress Admin Area > Datafeedr API > Comparison Set)